ethersphere/bee-docs/docs/installation/docker.md

 ### Docker Compose

-Configuration files for Bee and Bee Clef are provided to enable quick and easy installation of both projects with persistent storage and secure secret management.
+Configuration files for Bee and Bee Clef are provided to enable quick and easy installation of both programs with persistent storage and secure secret management.
 To install Bee without Clef, simply omit the relevant steps.

 #### Setup